jdb/jdb.github.com/concurrent.rst

 Want to learn more?
 The project documentation_ presents many code examples and reference articles.
-Would you trust the Twisted framework for your core business development? difficult question check at the development methods_ to get the beginning of an answer.
+Would you trust the Twisted framework for your core business development?
+Hmm, difficult question: maybe you can check at the development methods_ to get the beginning of an answer.

 .. _documentation: http://twistedmatrix.com/documents/current/core/howto/index.html

 .. _methods: http://twistedmatrix.com/trac/wiki/ContributingToTwistedLabs

+*Jean Daniel Browne, 15 May 2010*

 ..
 This article leaves many questions aside.
 For instance, error handling
 .. is non existent in the scripts: manipulating deferreds explicitly,